Walking is for the old generation. Gen X is too cool to walk and that is why the market for Hoverboards is doing a roaring trade.

 4. Moving Forward and Backward

-The logic here is simple- you lean forward to go ahead and do the opposite to slow down and go backwards.
+The logic here is simple- you lean forward to go ahead and do the opposite to slow down and go backward.
 In other words, the hoverboard will move the way you shift your body weight.

 So, if you want to move forward, adopt a forward motion to go ahead.
 You can bend your knees to control the motion effectively but don’t overdo it!
 If you put too much pressure or lean too much, you can lose your balance and fall down.